arifdu008/Docker/README.md

-# Our main objective here is to understand how linux network namespaces communicate each other
+# Our main objective here is to understand how linux network namespaces communicate each other on deep level

 Create 2 name space and show created namespaces